LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Experiments

-Datasets.
-We utilize two public datasets to evaluate the performance of our proposed methods: the vKITTI2 dataset \cite{cabon2020vkitti2} (synthetic yet large-scale) and the KITTI Semantics dataset \cite{menze2015kitti} (real-world yet modest-scale).
+We utilize three public datasets to evaluate the performance of our proposed methods: the vKITTI2 dataset \cite{cabon2020vkitti2} (synthetic yet large-scale), the KITTI Semantics dataset \cite{menze2015kitti} (real-world yet modest-scale) and the nuImage dataset \cite{nuscenes2019} (real-world yet large-scale).
 Their details are as follows: \begin{itemize} \item The \uline{\textbf{vKITTI2 dataset}} contains virtual replicas of five sequences from the KITTI dataset and provides semantic annotations for 15 different classes.
 Dense ground-truth depth maps are acquired through depth rendering using a virtual engine.
-In our experiments, we randomly select 1,500 images from this dataset, along with their semantic and depth annotations, to validate the effectiveness of our proposed logit and feature distillation approaches.
-These images are randomly divided into a training set, a validation set, and a test set, with a ratio of 6:1:3.
+In our experiments, we randomly select 700 images from this dataset, along with their semantic and depth annotations, to validate the effectiveness of our proposed logit and feature distillation approaches.
+These images are randomly divided into a training set and a validation set with a ratio of 5:2.

 \item The \uline{\textbf{KITTI Semantics dataset}} contains 200 real-world images captured in various driving scenarios.
 It provides ground-truth semantic annotations for 19 different classes (in alignment with the Cityscapes \cite{cordts2016cityscapes} dataset).
 Sparse disparity ground truth is obtained using a Velodyne HDL-64E LiDAR.
-We generate dense depth maps using a well-trained CreStereo \cite{li2022practical} model in the experiments.
-These images are randomly divided into a training set and a validation set, with a ratio of 7:3. \end{itemize}
+We generate dense depth maps using a well-trained CreStereo \cite{li2022practical} network in the experiments.
+These images are randomly divided into a training set and a validation set with a ratio of 3:1.

+\item The \uline{\textbf{nuImage dataset}} is a large-scale, real-world dataset designed for autonomous driving perception.
+It consists of 93,476 images with 2M labeled objects.
+In our experiments, we randomly select 800 images with semantic annotations and generate dense depth maps using a pre-trained Depth Anything network \cite{yang2024depth}.
+These images are then randomly split into a training set and a validation set with a ratio of 7: 3. \end{itemize}